goatchurchprime/two-voip-godot-4/README.md

 so you can hear what the opus compression and noise cancelling settings do to the
 sound of a voice.

-1. Clone/Download this repository and open the example project in Godot 4.3.
+1. Clone/Download this repository and open the project in the `example/` directory in Godot 4.3.
 2. Go to assetlib, search for twovoip, and install it.
+(Now on version 3.1)
 3. Run the app.
 4. If the microphone is working, then you should see a waveform in the app like this: